IgorDuarte17/conference-api/readme.md

 ### About
 - An endpoint for Talks
 - An endpoint for Speakers
+- Tests and Code Coverage

 ### Stack:

 #### Backend
 - PHP 7.2^
 - Lumen 6
+- Codeception 3.1
 - Composer

 #### Database